sergiotravassos/PortalVagas/README.md

 First system module is in Desktop application.

-Second module is web application using JSP.
+Second module is web application using JSF.